Skip to content

 • Familiarity with compliance standards: CE, IEC, UN38.3

-• Nice to have: embedded systems experience, EMC testing background, drone/UAV/aerospace hardware background
+• Embedded systems experience, EMC testing background, drone/UAV/aerospace hardware background

 Interview process